Tracer-Keper/Crysis-Co-op/README.md

 # Multiplayer and Gamespy
 ===================

 As the Gamespy servers have been shutdown and Crytek has not provided a suitable replacement, you will need to find a suitable peer-to-peer VPN to play the mod.
-We personally use EvolveHQ, in future we would like to put something better in place.
+We personally use EvolveHQ, in the future we would like to put something better in place.